devcifuentes/BryanAndres/README.md

 ### Hi there 👋

+I am a Frontend Developer, I trained at Platzi in the Web Development and JavaScript school.
+I have experience doing personal projects.
+I am passionate about learning and always being updated to improve both my technical skills and my soft skills.
+I also like to teach and work in a team sharing the knowledge acquired.

 <!--
 **BryanAndres/BryanAndres** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.